Make-School-Courses/BEW-2.5-Strongly-Typed-Languages/Lessons/Additional/GoConcurrencyVisualized.md

     <-time.After(time.Second * 5) //Receiving from channel after 5 sec
 ```

-Remember how a go routine will block on a read until something is sent?
+Remember how a goroutine will block on a read until something is sent?
 That’s
 exactly what is happening to the main routine by adding this code above.
 The
-main routine will block, giving our other go routines 5 seconds of additional
+main routine will block, giving our other goroutines 5 seconds of additional
 life to run.

 Now there are much better ways to handle blocking the main function until all
-other go routines are complete.
+other goroutines are complete.
 A common practice is to create a *done channel*
 which the main function blocks on waiting to read.
 Once you finish your work,
 write to this channel, and the program will end.